abhin4v/abhin4v.github.io/posts/ps-simple-rest-service.md

               Just user -> respond 200 (encode user)
 ```

 After checking for a valid user ID as before, we get the decoded request body as a `UserPatch` instance.
 If the path does not have the name field or has it as `null`, there is nothing to do and we respond with a 204 status.
 If the user name is present in the patch, we validate it for non-emptiness.
 Then, within a DB transaction, we try to find the user with the given ID, responding with a 404 status if the user is not found.
-If the user is found, we update the user's name in the database, and respond with a 200 status and the saved user encoded as JSON response body.
+If the user is found, we update the user's name in the database, and respond with a 200 status and the saved user encoded as the JSON response body.

 Finally, we can add the route to our server's router in `src/SimpleService/Server.purs` to make the functionality available: